santedb/dev-doc/developers/server-plugins/service-definitions/job-management-service.md

 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Schedule a job to start at a specific time
+	/// Schedule a job to start at a specific time with a specific repetition
 	/// </summary>
 	public IJobSchedule SetJobSchedule(IJob job,DayOfWeek[] daysOfWeek,DateTime scheduleTime){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Schedule a job to start at a specific time
+	/// Schedule a job to start at a specific time with a specific repetition
 	/// </summary>
 	public IJobSchedule SetJobSchedule(IJob job,TimeSpan intervalSpan){
 		throw new System.NotImplementedException();